 Michigan State men's golf has earned a berth in the NCAA Regionals, heading to Stillwater, Oklahoma, hosted by Oklahoma State, May 16-18.
 This is the Spartans' first trip as a team to NCAA Regionals since 2009.
 Michigan State received a No. 7 seed in the NCAA Oklahoma State Regional and will play at the Karsten Creek Golf Club Course on May 16-18 (Monday-Wednesday) in Stillwater, Oklahoma.

-In Lubahn's six years at Michigan State, the Spartans have won one tournament in each of his three seasons, and have totaled 13 top-5 finishes.
-Individually, two Spartans have earned PING All-Region honors, while three received Cleveland Golf/Srixon All-America Scholar accolades.
+In Lubahn's six years at Michigan State, the Spartans have won at least one tournament in each of his five seasons.
+Individually, four Spartans have earned PING All-Region honors, while three received Cleveland Golf/Srixon All-America Scholar accolades.